statisticalbiotechnology/bibook/bibook/phylogenetics/distance/distances.md

 ## Kimura two-parameter correction

-Transitions exchange two purines ($A \leftrightarrow G$) or two pyrimidines ($C \leftrightarrow T$).
-Transversions exchange a purine and a pyrimidine.
-Transitions are often more frequent, so the Kimura two-parameter model distinguishes them.
+Transitions are substitutions between two purines ($A \leftrightarrow G$) or between two pyrimidines ($C \leftrightarrow T$), whereas transversions are substitutions between a purine and a pyrimidine.
+Because transitions generally occur more frequently than transversions, in the Kimura two-parameter (K2P) model transitions and transversions make different contributions to the estimated distance.

 Let $P$ be the fraction of compared sites with transitions and $Q$ the fraction with transversions.
 Then